Canada’s First One Planet Community

 Learn more about ZCUZero Waste

-Zibi will increase the rate of waste diversion from landfills to more than 70% by prioritizing waste prevention, reuse, recycling and composting.
+Zibi intends to increase the rate of waste diversion from landfills to more than 70% by prioritizing waste prevention, reuse, recycling and composting.
 Construction waste follows a reuse, deconstruct and demolish hierarchy, which means material from existing buildings is reused wherever possible.

 Travel & Transport